 STEP 1… Cut a hole in the top of the Dollar Tree ORANGE pumpkin.
 The size of the hole is determined by the weight of the fabric you choose for your pumpkin.
-I’m using upholstery fabric for my pumpkins so I had to adjust the size.
-Start with a small hole and increase the size if you need too.
+I’m using upholstery fabric for my pumpkins, so I had to adjust the size.
+Start with a small hole and increase the size if you need to.
 You can always make it bigger.
 The next step will explain more.

 Get Rid Of The Orange

 STEP 3… This step can be skipped if your fabric is dark enough that the ORANGE doesn’t show through your fabric.
 Good luck with that!
 Chalk Mineral Paint will cover that ORANGE in 1 coat.
-Apply one thick coat of the chalk mineral paint in a similar color of the fabric you’re using.
+Apply one thick coat of chalk mineral paint in a similar color to the fabric you’re using.
 Are you catching my sarcasm about the ORANGE?
 No, I’m not a fan of the orange pumpkin.
 However, it is beautiful in a pumpkin patch. 🙂

 I even painted my pumpkin on top of the fabric.
 Yep, I sat it right down in the middle of the fabric while it was still wet.
-Now, you’ll want to allow the pumpkin to dry completely before wrapping the fabric around it but the bottom being wet won’t matter.
+Now, you’ll want to allow the pumpkin to dry completely before wrapping the fabric around it, but the bottom being wet won’t matter.
 The paint dries quickly.
 Use a blow dryer or heat gun if you want to speed up the dry time.

 Wrapping The Fabric Around The Pumpkin